 Income Taxes.
 The objectives of accounting for income taxes are to recognize the amount of taxes payable or refundable for the current year and deferred tax liabilities and assets for the future tax consequences of events that have been recognized in an entity's financial statements or tax returns.
 Judgment is required in addressing the future tax consequences of events that have been recognized in our Consolidated Financial Statements or tax returns (e.g., realization of deferred tax assets, changes in tax laws or interpretations thereof).
 The Company is subject to regular examination of its income tax returns by the U.S. federal, state and foreign tax authorities.
 A change in the assessment of the outcomes of such matters could materially impact our Consolidated Financial Statements.
-The Company has estimated foreign net operating loss carryforwards of approximately \$63.0 million as of June 30, 2021 of which \$7.9 million are subject to expiration in the June 30, 2022 through June 30, 2041 period.
-The remaining \$55.1 million of carryforwards has an indefinite utilization period.
-In addition, the Company has estimated U.S. federal net operating loss carryforwards of approximately \$43.5 million of which \$24.4 million are subject to expiration in the June 30, 2022 through June 30, 2037 period with the balance of \$19.1 million having an indefinite utilization period.
+The Company has estimated foreign net operating loss carryforwards of approximately \$59.5 million as of June 30, 2022 of which \$8.8 million are subject to expiration in the June 30, 2023 through June 30, 2042 period.
+The remaining \$50.7 million of carryforwards has an indefinite utilization period.
+In addition, the Company has estimated U.S. federal net operating loss carryforwards of approximately \$41.3 million of which \$20.4 million are subject to expiration in the June 30, 2023 through June 30, 2037 period with the balance of \$20.9 million having an indefinite utilization period.
 U.S. federal net operating loss carryforwards resulting from tax losses beginning with the fiscal year ended June 30, 2019 have an indefinite carryforward under the U.S. Tax Cuts and Jobs Act (the "Tax Act").
-The Company did not realize any federal net operating losses for the fiscal year ended June 30, 2021.
+The Company did not generate federal net operating losses for the fiscal year ended June 30, 2022.

 Valuation allowances are recognized to reduce deferred tax assets when it is more likely than not that the Company will not be able to utilize the deferred tax assets of certain subsidiaries to offset future taxable earnings.
-The Company has recorded valuation allowances of \$10.5 million and \$6.7 million at June 30, 2021 and 2020, respectively.
+The Company has recorded valuation allowances of \$10.7 million and \$10.5 million at June 30, 2022 and 2021, respectively.
 The determination as to whether a deferred tax asset will be recognized is made on a jurisdictional basis and is based on the evaluation of historical taxable income or loss, projected future taxable income, carryforward periods, scheduled reversals of deferred tax liabilities and tax planning strategies.
 Projected future taxable income is based on expected results and assumptions as to the jurisdiction in which the income will be earned.
 The assumptions used to project future taxable income requires significant judgment and are consistent with the plans and estimates used to manage the underlying businesses.